MagnumVD/SpyglassControls-fabric/README.md

 * Completely client-side
 * Lightweight
-* Smooth spyglass movement, similiar to the Optifine zoom
+* Smooth spyglass movement, similar to the Optifine zoom
 * (Yeah, that's all for now, I plan to add more)

 ## Versions and compatibility